Pleanog/lmu-course-aii/Lectures/Session 03 - Intro to Neural Networks.md

 > s = stride aka “step size”
 > 🔍 The "step size" (or stride) refers to how many units the window moves forward each time.
 #### Benefits during Training
 - **Data Augmentation:** Using a step size of 1 means the sliding window moves by just one data point at a time.
-For example, if you have a sequence of 100 data points and a window size of 10, the number of training samples created is
+For example, if we have a sequence of 100 data points and a window size of 10, the number of training samples created is
     **100 - 10 + 1 = 91**.
     This happens because the first window covers points 1–10, the second covers 2–11, the third 3–12, and so on until the last window covers points 91–100.
 Each window overlaps a lot with its neighbors but is slightly shifted, giving the model many similar but unique training inputs.
 - **Increased Robustness:** By exposing the model to many overlapping, slightly shifted samples, it learns to recognize patterns **regardless of small shifts or misalignments** in the data.
 This helps the model generalize better and be less sensitive to noise or exact positioning.